ssohamsud/ssohamsud.github.io/_posts/2025-04-01-stochastic-volatility-physics.md

 **[Download the full research paper (PDF)](/Stochastic%20Volatility%20Physics.pdf)**

-# Evaluating Diffusing Diffusivity Models in Quantitative Finance - A non-technical summary.

 ## 1. What does it mean?

 Imagine that price moves as you driving. **Volatility** = tyre grip.
 Most days: dry road; now and then: black ice.
 Old models say grip never changes. **Stochastic vol** says the road surface changes texture at random.
 Our physics trick ("diffusing diffusivity") lets the road's conditions change randomly.